Skip to main content

 Our mission: Utilising the potential of energy performance contracting

 Energy services with guaranteed savings can make a valuable contribution to the success of the energy transition and the achievement of climate targets.
 Energy performance contracting (EPC) offers guaranteed improvements to the energy efficiency of buildings quickly and economically.
 The potential of EPC is far from being fully utilised, despite the fact that the benefits for the public sector in particular are obvious.
-There are still obstacles to many of the advantages: often very complex contracts, hurdles in budgetary regulations or a lack of expertise.

 dena is drawing attention to EPC – as an alternative to independently implementing efficiency measures – with the Centre of Expertise for Contracting and the ‘Co2ntracting: build the future!’ model project, and is showing how it works.
 It paves the way for new EPC projects and generates knowledge that it transfers to many regions in Germany.
 Innovative pilot projects are intended to tap into new technological potential and user groups.